 The Major in International and Area Studies — Concentration in Development

 All societies change over time, sometimes for better and sometimes for worse.
 In this concentration, students will explore different conceptions of development and consider why some societies develop while others languish.
-What accounts for disparities in longevity, wealth, and access to food and healthcare?
-How can we explain differences in extreme poverty, malnutrition and treatable disease?
+What accounts for disparities in longevity, wealth, and access to food and health care?
+How can we explain differences in extreme poverty, malnutrition, and treatable disease?
 Students will consider how societies move from being heavily rural to having higher levels of urbanization.
-What explains differences in political, civil and economic liberties?
-What accounts for differences in gender rights and opportunity?
+What explains differences in political, civil, and economic liberties?
+What accounts for differences in gender rights and opportunities?
 What are the implications of climate change and environmental distress?

 This concentration requires 36 units of course work: